Ingleside, Texas: History

+As of March 31, 2023, companies Enbridge and Yara partnered in a joint interest venture named project YaREN which plans to start production in either 2027 or 2028.
+This project proposed the building of a "world scale low-carbon blue ammonia production facility" which would be located at the Enbridge Ingleside Energy Center (EIEC).
+This project has faced community backlash and significant publicity by various news publications.
+As of November 11, 2025 Project YaREN has received permission from the Ingleside City Council to begin construction and production under a special use permit.

 Geography

 According to the United States Census Bureau, the city has a total area of 14.5 sq mi (37.6 km^{2}), of which 0.1 sq mi (0.3 km^{2}) (0.76%) is covered by water.
 The city is almost entirely in San Patricio County, with slivers to the southeast in Nueces County.